-The economic environment in 2023 and over the medium term is subject to a high degree of uncertainty, with the continuation of the war in Ukraine, Israel-Gaza conflict, rising tensions in US-China relations, high inflation and high interest rates threatening a significant slowdown in the global economy.
+The economic environment in 2024 and over the medium term is subject to a high degree of uncertainty, with the continuation of the war in Ukraine, Israel-Gaza conflict, rising tensions in US China relations, high interest rates and the early phases of a global trade war threatening a significant slowdown in the global economy.

-Management believes that it is neither significantly impacted from the Israel-Gaza nor the Russia-Ukraine conflict, as its operations are not affected by the situation, therefore are reasonably well positioned to withstand volatility and economic uncertainties that may arise from the geopolitical and global economic environment.
-Management will continue to monitor the situation closely and assesses appropriate actions when, and if, needed.
+Management believes that it is not significantly impacted from the above as its operations are not affected by the situations, therefore are reasonably well positioned to withstand volatility and economic uncertainties that may arise from the geopolitical and global economic environment.